MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemType.md

 ```

 ### WorkItemType

-The type of WorkItem type whose details should be retrieved (wild cards are supported).
+The WorkItem type whose details should be retrieved (wild cards are supported).

 ```yaml
 Type: String